nimbix/jardoc/docs/apps_tutorial.md

 ## 9.4.
 Dockerfile

-Since we are going to build our application here, we will need to do a multi-stage build, in oder to save space (we do not need to have compilers in the final image).
+Since we are going to build our application here, we will need to do a multi-stage build, in order to save space (we do not need to have compilers in the final image).
 Create `Dockerfile` file with the following content, that also includes the Jarvice needed MPI tools:

 ```dockerfile
 # Stage 0, lets give it a name for convenience: download_extract_ffmpeg